 Inability to demonstrate subscription value

-Any customer subscribes to a product or service to achieve a particular outcome.
-If your subscription fails to make customers feel it adds significant value to their lives, subscription fatigue and churn can emerge.
+Any customer buys an annual or monthly subscription to achieve a particular outcome.
+If your offering fails to make customers feel it adds significant value to their lives, fatigue and churn can emerge.
 Sometimes, it can result from customers simply not knowing how to use the key features of your product or service and, therefore, feeling that it’s not of good value to them.

 Failure to adapt to changing customer preferences